rciminera/Credit_Risk_Analysis/README.md

 ### I. Resampling Models

-Three resampling models were each used to create a predicted outcome and an accuracy score, confusion, matrix, and classification report were created for each.
+Three resampling models were each used to create a predicted outcome and an accuracy score, confusion, matrix, and classification report were created for each, with varying results.

 RandomOverSampler Results: